ibm-cloud-docs/watsonxdata/querying-data-ai.md

 To configure the Remote MCP server, complete these main tasks:

 1. [Obtain the endpoint for the remote MCP server](/docs/watsonxdata?topic=watsonxdata-remote-querying-data-ai-end)
 2. Configure your AI agent to work with the MCP server and connect to {{site.data.keyword.lakehouse_short}}.
-See [Configuring IBM Bob](/docs/watsonxdata?topic=watsonxdata-configuring-bob) or [Configuring Claude Desktop](/docs/watsonxdata?topic=watsonxdata-configuring-claude).
+See [Configuring IBM Bob](/docs/watsonxdata?topic=watsonxdata-configuring-bob), [Configuring Claude Desktop](/docs/watsonxdata?topic=watsonxdata-configuring-claude), or [Configuring other MCP clients](/docs/watsonxdata?topic=watsonxdata-configuring-other-agents).

 **For local MCP server**
 {: #squerying-data-ai-cfwr-flm}